 23The Chedi Luštica Bay, Montenegro

 The Chedi Luštica Bay will be located on the Montenegro coast.
 Boasting beautiful views of the Adriatic Sea, the hotel is designed in a minimalist style in which the simple, modern decor and sensitive lighting emphasise luxury and elegance.
 Other than 110 guest rooms, the on-site facilities will include two restaurants and a bar, outdoor pool, spa and fitness centre with an indoor heated pool.
-Beyond Europe, this year the Chedi will also be launching in Ninghai (China) and Mumbai in India.
+Beyond Europe, this year the Chedi will also be launching in Ninghai (China).

 Website: Not yet available.
 Opening: 2018.
 Image © GHM